This story was originally published and last updated .

 For Android users in particular, they will be able to head to their device's settings, hit the Google item, enter a dedicated section for COVID-19 Exposure Notifications, and then delete any generated data.

 The companies insist that no one along the chain of communication will be able to discern any personally-identifiable information from any part of the process.
 Cryptographic ID keys are randomly generated on-device and are the only identifying data that can be manifest in the process.
 Bluetooth metadata is also encrypted so that anyone who intercepts it from point of broadcast cannot read it.
 Apple and Google have generally restricted its APIs to one application to country, but they will work to allow multiple apps in a country if governments are tackling COVID-19 with a state- or region-based approach.
-Governments that use the APIs in their apps are prohibited from requesting device location data, but they are able to obtain signal strength information as an ad hoc measuring stick to expand their risk assessment.
+Governments that use the APIs in their apps are prohibited from requesting device location data, but they are able to obtain signal strength information to expand their risk assessment.

 The APIs will only be shared with public health authorities for their apps and not private health organizations — Apple and Google believe that public health crises should be managed by the government that a public has delegated.
 They also have pledged to deprecate the service when the need has passed, region by region — details of how are vague at the moment.